Oil & Gas Pipeline Monitoring Using Autonomous Robots

 Another company using robotics to change the way pipeline inspections are carried out is Eddyfi.
 Eddyfi offers a wide array of solutions (sensors, software, robots, etc.) to carry out non-destructive inspections and repairs.
 In 2018, the company acquired Inuktun, a robot manufacturer of a semi-autonomous crawling system called VersaTrax, which can carry out inspections and detect defects without any human interference.
 The company hopes that this acquisition will help them meet the increasing demand for robotic pipeline inspections, while enabling customers to have their own off-the-shelf, yet customized, solutions.

-Future of Autonomous Robots in Pipeline Inspection
+Future of Autonomous Robots in Oil and Gas Pipeline Inspection

 According to a recent study, the global market for pipeline inspection robots is estimated to cross $2 billion by 2026.
 This looks like a realistic target as companies are becoming more aware of the positive effects of adopting these solutions for their businesses.
 It has been estimated that by implementing the use of advanced techniques for inspection like autonomous robots, companies can avoid unnecessary pipeline replacements that can save them more than $16,000 per km per year.